 - 11.1 Applications for reaccreditation may be withdrawn at any stage during the assessment process.
 Refunds are available only if the application is withdrawn before reaccreditation is confirmed or rejected. - 11.2 The refunds for the reaccreditation are: - a.
-Accredited Specialist: S\$160.50 including GST - b.
-Senior Accredited Specialist: S\$374.50 including GST

-- 11.3 No refunds will be provided to specialists whose application for reaccreditation is rejected or who wish to: - a. take a leave of absence from their accreditation, or - b. allow their accreditation to lapse. - 11.4 The final decision will be made by the SAL.
+Accredited Specialist: S\$150 excluding GST - b.
+Senior Accredited Specialist: S\$350 excluding GST - 11.3 No refunds will be provided to specialists whose application for reaccreditation is rejected or who wish to: - a. take a leave of absence from their accreditation, or - b. allow their accreditation to lapse. - 11.4 The final decision will be made by the SAL.